Dreaker75/re-emerald/info_hub/FEATURE_LIST.md

  - Breeding Nidoran♂ or Volbeat with a Ditto can now produce Nidoran♀ or Illumise eggs, respectively
  - Breeding parents can now pass down the PokeBall to the children, like in Gen VII+
  - When breeding, the male parent won't pass down TM moves to the child, like in Gen VI+ (TMs are reusable, anyways)
- - The female parent can also pass down Egg Moves
+ - The female parent can also pass down Egg Moves (This might be revisited later, as it may allow certain Pokemon to get moves they normally couldn't in Emerald)
- - The Eversonte now passes down natures 100% of the time regardless of who holds it, like in Gen V+
+ - The Eversonte now passes down natures 100% of the time regardless of which parent holds it, like in Gen V+

 # Field move changes:
  - Rock Smash rocks have been divided in two sub-types: